chloee122/note-app/README.md

 - styled-components
 - Node Test/Vitest/Playwright
 - Eslint, typescript-eslint

+Other libraries:
+- React Router
+- Tiptap

 ## Features

+- Sign up accounts
 - Log in/log out user accounts
-- View list of notes
+- View a list of notes with real-time update
-- Change notes’ state
 - Create new notes
+- View a specific note
+- Write and edit a note with a rich text editor
+- Delete a note

 ## Getting started